Holocaust Survivor Services

 Article 2 Fund Liberalization—The Article 2 Fund is a Claims Conference-managed reparation fund providing ongoing monthly payments—paid quarterly—to eligible Holocaust survivors.
 The Claims Conference has again negotiated reduced eligibility requirements for receiving a monthly pension of 300 euros (about $380) through the Article 2 Fund.
 New rules now include victims who lived in ghettos, in hiding, or under false identity in Nazi-controlled areas for 12 months.
 It also includes Nazi victims who were in concentration camps for even very short periods.

-New Article 2 Fund Category—Eligible survivors 75 years of age and older who were in a ghetto between three and 12 months may be entitled to a special monthly pension of 240 euros (about $300).
+New Article 2 Fund Category—Eligible survivors born in 1937 or earlier who were in a ghetto between three and 12 months may be entitled to a special monthly pension of 240 euros (about $300).
 This liberalization now allows inclusion of those who endured the Budapest Ghetto—the last major group of ghetto survivors who have yet to receive pensions.

 Article 2 Fund programs are open to survivors who are not getting German B.E.G. fund payments (Wiedergutmachung) and meet eligibility guidelines.